-Login screens are like security walls in shared computers, especially in organizations, when more than one user login to the same system.
+Login screens are like security walls in shared computers, especially in organizations, where more than one user login to the same system.
 What if your system is missing the login screen itself?

-This odd issue can be caused due to various reasons like conflicts with the installed third-party applications on the system, malfunctioned boot settings, OS update, fast startup, etc.
+This odd issue can be caused due to various reasons like conflicts with the installed third-party applications on the system, malfunctioned boot settings, OS updates, fast startup, etc.

 How to Fix Windows 10 Login Screen Missing?